Sleep and mental health

 This animation was developed for us by students in the Institute of Art, Design and Technology in Dún Laoghaire, Co Dublin.
 It outlines what might be getting in the way of you having a good night’s sleep and what you can do about it.

 There are a lot of factors that could be influencing your sleep.

-Stress and worry is a big one.
-If there is something making you anxious it can resurface at night and interrupt your ability to rest.
+Stress is a big one.
+If there is something making you anxious, it can resurface at night and interrupt your ability to rest.
 This is especially the case if it’s something you don’t feel you have control over.
 Irregular sleeping patterns confuse our body’s natural rhythm.
-Pulling all-nighters before exams or binge-watching Netflix all night at weekends can seem harmless.
-But it can cause us to struggle to sleep properly for days or weeks afterwards.
+Pulling all-nighters before exams, or binge-watching Netflix all night at weekends can seem harmless.
+But it can cause us to struggle to sleep properly for days, or weeks, afterwards.